sonnek/mnp-genesis-starter/README.md

 If you do not want to use LESS or Sass, follow this installation process.

 #### Step 1: Cloning the Repo
 If you don't have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed, you can download the [ZIP file](https://github.com/milesnorth/mnp-genesis-starter/archive/master.zip) and drop it into your `wp-content/themes` folder.
-(You may see a 404 page and still have the zip file download.)

 Otherwise, you can istall the theme using Git.